-The Next Fed Chair Is.......
+The Next Fed Chair Is...

 Others:

-We have heard John Allison’s name get mentioned and he certainly has an impressive resume.
-He was the former chief execution of BB&T Corp and has a strong business background.
+We have heard John Allison’s name got mentioned and he certainly has an impressive resume.
+He was the former chief executive officer of BB&T Corp and has a strong business background.
 He has previously mentioned for a return to the gold standard and an abolition of the Fed.
 These controversial thoughts are not what the market wants to hear.
 His choice would be an absolute “curve ball” and President Trump does not want to stop the steady march higher of the stock market.

 Lastly, there is chatter that John Taylor is a candidate.
 Professor Taylor teaches at Stanford University and is a well-respected and distinguished academic economist.
 He has been a vocal critic of QE and how low-interest rates have boosted other asset and stock valuations.
 Taylor has developed the “Taylor Rule”, which uses mathematics to set and influence interest rates.
 Many believe he would look to significantly raise interest rates, which might stop the “Trump Bump” that we hear about on Twitter (ex: The Dow is up 25% since President Trump took office).